The National Education Team (NET) is a group of educators supporting our competition events.

-The purpose of the National Education Team is to assist the national technical committees in conducting and managing the SkillsUSA Championships and communicate industry expectations for the quality of instruction and professional development in occupational areas represented in the SkillsUSA Championships to advisors.
-NET members may also be called upon throughout the year for expertise in their assigned area.
+The National Education Team (NET) (a) assists the national technical committees in conducting and managing the SkillsUSA Championships and (b) communicates to advisors the industry expectations for the quality of instruction and professional development in occupational areas represented in the SkillsUSA Championships.
+NET members may also be called upon throughout the year for their insights and expertise.

-The number of National Education Team members assigned to a contest or conference committee will be determined by the contest technical committee chair or the conference committee chair.
-Each contest or conference committee will select a NET chair to coordinate the activities of the NET members.
-That NET chair will work directly with the contest technical committee chair.
+The number of NET members assigned to a contest or conference committee will be determined by the contest committee chair or the conference committee chair.
+Each contest or conference committee will select an NET chair to coordinate the activities of its NET members.
+That NET chair will work directly with their contest or conference committee chair.

-State associations may nominate master educators and administrators who are current active Professional Members of SkillsUSA to contest or conference committees.
+State associations may nominate educators and administrators who are current active and paid professional members of SkillsUSA in the trade area assigned to contest or conference committees.

 NET members will be appointed to three-year terms.
-Appointments must have the approval of the state association director, local / district administration, national technical committee chair and SkillsUSA national office.
-The NET member is eligible to reapply at the conclusion of each three-year term.
+Appointments must have the approval of the state association director, local/district administration, the national technical committee chair and the SkillsUSA national office.
+NET members are eligible to reapply at the conclusion of each three-year term.
+They may also be removed from a contest due to potential appearance of conflict of interest.
 Retired educators do not need approval of a local/district administrator on the application.